 - Create a solution

+- Manage software tools

 - Add software components to your solution

 - Add the source code files to your solution

 - Configure virtual hardware

 - Build the solution

 - Run the solution

 - Debug the solution

-6.1.1 Create a solution
+7.1.1 Create a solution

 Create a new solution with all the basic files that you need for the hardware that you select.
 For more detailed information, see Create a solution in the Arm Keil Studio Visual Studio Code Extensions User Guide.